 We maintain disclosure controls and procedures that are designed to ensure that information required to be disclosed in our filings under the Exchange Act is recorded, processed, summarized and reported within the periods specified in the rules and forms of the SEC.
 This information is accumulated to allow timely decisions regarding required disclosure.
+Our President, who serves as our principal executive officer and principal financial officer, evaluated the effectiveness of our disclosure controls and procedures as of the end of the period covered by this report and he determined that our disclosure controls and procedures were ineffective due to a control deficiency.
 During the period we did not have additional personnel to allow segregation of duties to ensure the completeness or accuracy of our information.
-Accordingly, our President has concluded that the lack of an adequate control environment constituted a deficiency in our disclosure controls and procedures.
+Due to the size and operations of the Company we are unable to remediate this deficiency until we acquire or merge with another company.